 Who We Are...

 In addition to the above, Butte County Rice Growers Association is an owner of two agricultural chemical/fertilizer retail stores in Northern California.
 They are Big Valley Ag Services, Inc. in Gridley, CA and Bear River Supply in Rio Oso, CA. These companies also provide growers with needed services in those locations.
-All three of our companies are part of IAP (Independent Ag Professionals) , a nationwide buying group of independent fertilizer/chemical dealers with total sales in excess of $2.4 billion annually.
-This affiliation has provided our companies with the needed competitive edge to compete in today’s crop input business.
+All three of our companies are part of Aligned Ag Distributors, a nationally recognized distributor of crop protection supplies.
+We are also members of IAP (Independent Ag Professionals), a nationwide buying group of independent fertilizer dealers.
+These affiliations have provided our companies with the needed competitive edge to compete in today’s crop input business.

 Our mission statement is “to efficiently provide quality services and products for our members to plant, harvest, process and market their rice crop at competitive prices and to allow for expansion into related fields and crops as deemed necessary.”